-Born in Center Square, near Philadelphia, Pennsylvania, her life has taken her on a wondrous journey through years as a military wife and vistas that have widened with her travels and vision.
+Born in Center Square, near Philadelphia, PA, her life has taken her on a wondrous journey through years as a military wife and vistas that have widened with her travels and vision.

 For 32 years Shirley followed her husband around the world as they moved from duty station to duty station.
 During her time in Israel, she was the director of the American Embassy Women's Group Preschool in Kfar Shmaryahu.

 Between 2000-2010, she made trips to East Timor (Timor Leste) as a volunteer working with an American doctor at the Bairo Pite Clinic in Dili.
-She worked closely with lepers, those suffering from tropical diseases, tuberculosis, malaria, AIDS and Post Traumatic Stress Disorder (PTSD.)
+She worked closely with lepers, those suffering from tropical diseases, malaraia, AIDS and Post Traumatic Stress Disorder (PTSD).

-She does extensive traveling these days while enjoying the magic each new path reveals.
+She does extensive traveling these days while enjoying the magic on each new path she discovers.